HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

   - If the employee ignores the warning, you may terminate them after 5 seconds.
 If they stop after your warning and then do it again, you may terminate them immediately.
 - An employee is attempting to destabilize the ECFR
   - Attempting to destabilize the ECFR is raising the temperature while the temperature is above 70,000 kelvin or lowering it when it's below 30,000 kelvin.
-   - Actions that are considered destabilizing: messing with laser boost control, coolant controls, E-coolant controls, exhaust system controls^ and trying to increase pump motor strain to dangerous levels.
+    - Actions that are considered destabilizing: messing with laser boost control, coolant controls, E-coolant controls, exhaust system controls and trying to increase pump motor strain to dangerous levels.
-    - ^At any time of operations you can take control of the exhaust system controls if either of the buildups is above 40% and keep controlling them until both buildup levels are below 20%.
-During that time you can also warn employees putting either of the relief controls to 1 or 0.
+      - At any time of operations you can take control of the exhaust system controls if helium buildup is above 40%, if the exhaust system load exceeds 50% or if the plasma temperature is outside safe limits (below 30 000 K or above 70 000 K) and keep controlling them until it's safe to stop.
+During that time you can also warn employees messing with the controls.
-      - **Note:** Barium buildup level is to be ignored during operations.
   - In situations where the temperature is above 80,000 kelvin or below 20,000 kelvin, warnings are not required and KoS is allowed, if a control is tampered with that conflicts with your objective.
   - If there are multiple employees near a control that has been messed with, you may warn the one closest to the control.
 - An employee is messing with Emergency Cooling Controls
   - Attempting to turn off the E-coolant pump power.
   - Attempting to waste E-coolant if it’s not necessary.
 Doing this is cause for immediate termination.
 Reactor Operators may use E-Coolant for faster completion of a task.
 - An employee is trying to prevent you or others from shutting down the ECFR during Code Black.
 It doesn't require warnings, KoS is allowed if they try to stop you.
   - Actions that are considered as interfering: messing with laser boost control, coolant controls, E-coolant controls, trying to increase pump motor strain to dangerous levels, and closing the button box to stop other employees from pressing the button.
-(See [3.5 RO Cooperation](./Handbook.md#35-ro-cooperation))
+(See [3.5 RO Cooperation](./3.5%20RO%20Cooperation.md))
 - An employee is blocking the controls in such a way that others are unable to interact with them at all, no matter the employee's avatar.
   - You must warn an employee to back away from the controls.
 If they ignore your warning, you may terminate them.
 The time before killing an employee is up to discretion of the guard.
 If the situation is dire, you are permitted to kill them instantly.
 - An employee is in a restricted area.